T-Lab05/Neighborhood-Map/README.md

 I made it as a project in Front End Nanodegree of Udacity.

 ## How to start?
+  1. Download zipfile and open the folder
+  2. Open index.html with your web browser
--- Just click the following link! https://t-lab05.github.io/Neighborhood-Map/
+Note: You can use the app just by clicking the following link! https://t-lab05.github.io/Neighborhood-Map/

 ## Feature